 + Kenneth M. Viste Jr., MD Young Physician Leadership Award, Wisconsin Medical Society Foundation, 2020 recipient

 + The Blue Ridge Institute for Medical Research reported in 2019 that Michael Repplinger, MD PhD was ranked 79th in the 2018 NIH ranking of individual Emergency Medicine researchers.
-Of note, Dr. Repplinger is a byproduct of the Department of Emergency Medicine Residency Program and the ICTR PhD Program.
+Dr. Repplinger is a graduate of the UW Department of Emergency Medicine Residency Program and the ICTR PhD Program.

 + Best Paper Summa Cum Laude Award from the American Society of Emergency Radiology (Sept 2018): Diagnostic Accuracy of MR for the Evaluation of Acute Female Pelvic Pathology

-+ EM Faculty Award for Excellence in Scholarship, BerbeeWalsh Department of Emergency Medicine Graduation 2017-2018
++ EM Faculty Award for Excellence in Scholarship, BerbeeWalsh Department of Emergency Medicine, 2017-2018